lanl/Fierro/README.md

 3. [Clone the code](#cloning-the-code)
 4. [Build the code](#building-the-code)

 Now, if all went correctly, you should be able to run your custom **Fierro** build by calling the executable located at `Fierro/build/bin/fierro`.
+The executables can be installed into your system directories with the `make install` command as well.

 # Cloning the code
 If the user has set up ssh keys with GitHub, type